©First published November 2015 – Updated March 2023

 2017 COP23, Fiji-Bonn: first COP with two host countries

 The United States showed up to the conference with a low-ranking delegation, following President Donald Trump’s decision to leave the Paris Agreement.
-The speech of the representative of China evidenced a more active role compared to previous conferences.
+The speech of the representative of China showed a more active role compared to previous conferences.

 2018 COP24, Katowice: controversy over the IPCC report

-Between December 3 and 14, 2018, in the city of Katowice, Poland, COP24 was held, under the slogan “Let’s change together”.
-This would be the third time that Poland would serve as the stage for these important conferences.
-The 24th Conference of the Parties was one of the most secretive and least newsworthy meetings we have ever seen.
-Perhaps the chosen place and date contributed to the scant media coverage and low interest from the public during the event, which only picked up, and only partially, once the summit was over.
+Between December 3 and 14, 2018, in the city of Katowice, Poland, COP24 was held, under the motto “Let’s change together”.
+This would be the third time that Poland would serve as the venue for these important conferences.
+The 24th Conference of the Parties was one of the most secretive and least newsworthy meetings we have seen.
+Perhaps the place and the date chosen contributed to the little media coverage and the little interest on the part of the public during the event, which only picked up, and only in part, once the summit was over.

-WWF Spain summed up what happened in Poland as follows: “World leaders arrived in Katowice with the task of responding to the latest climate science data, which has made it very clear that we only have 12 years to cut emissions in half and avoid a catastrophic global warming.
-Progress has been made, but what we have seen in Poland reveals a fundamental lack of understanding of the current climate urgency on the part of some countries.
-Everyone future is at stake.
-We need all countries to commit to increasing climate ambition by 2020”.
+WWF Spain summed up what happened in Poland like this: “World leaders came to Katowice with the task of responding to the latest data from climate science, which has made it very clear that we only have 12 years to cut emissions in half and avoid a catastrophic global warming.
+Progress has been made, but what we have seen in Poland reveals a fundamental lack of understanding of the current climate urgency by some countries.
+Everyone’s future is at stake.
+We need all countries to commit to increasing climate ambition by 2020.”

 2019 COP25, Chile-Madrid: Spain saves the conference

-Recommended reading: Frequently Asked Questions about climate ambition.
+Recommended reading: Frequently Asked Questions about Climate Ambition.

-2.Carbon markets .
+- carbon markets .
 The goal was to create a regulatory framework for a global carbon trading system, a complex issue included in Article 6 of the Paris Agreement.
 It was finally deferred.